-We are dedicated to providing the most safe and sanitary environment for our customers ensuring that we not only meet, but exceed all state mandated health codes.
+We are dedicated to providing the most safe and sanitary environment for our customers ensuring that we meet, and exceed, all state mandated health codes.
 Our body piercers are career-driven professionals who are trained and experienced for your benefit.

-If the first three reasons are still not enough to make you think twice about getting your ears pierced from a non-professional – AKA, anyone who uses a piercing gun; then please consider the other potential issues that may result.
+If the first three reasons are still not enough to make you think twice about getting your ears pierced from a non-professional – AKA, anyone who uses a piercing gun – then please consider the other potential issues that may result.
 Bad or poor quality jewelry may be used or suggested due to the lack of knowledge and experience found in retail shops.
-Because a piercing is essentially creating an open wound in the ear, you will want to use professional and surgical steel jewelry when first pieced.
-Often, customers will want more fancy or decorative jewelry, but, at our shop, we ensure the proper jewelry is used at the time of piercing, and proper aftercare information is provided.
+Because a piercing is essentially creating an open wound in the ear, you will want to use professional and surgical steel jewelry when first pierced.
+Often customers will want more fancy or decorative jewelry but, at our shop, we ensure proper jewelry is used at the time of piercing, and proper aftercare information is provided.

 Too often we see customers come in asking us to fix a bad or crooked placement of jewelry.
-While it is not impossible, the solution is to often remove the original piercing, allow the ear to heal, and then re-pierce.
-A process that could have been avoided by simply getting pierced initially by a professional body piercer.
+The solution is too often the removal of the original piercing, allowing the ear to heal and then re-piercing begins – a process that could have been avoided by simply getting pierced initially by a professional body piercer.

 Also, please know that piercing guns should NEVER be used to pierce any parts of the body except an earlobe.
 Do not use them on your cartilage or other areas of your ear.
 Ear cartilage can be shattered by guns and many states have added laws to prevent inappropriate use of piercing guns.

 Come visit our shop or schedule a consultation.
 We pride ourselves on ensuring a positive and overall great experience with your piercing, especially when piercing minors.
 We encourage you to research the location you are using before allowing them to do something as simple as an ear piercing on your child.
-We also invite you to come in and check out our shop for yourself, and bring your child with you, to see how dedicated we are to raising the bar from the stereotypical tattoo and body piercing shop.
+We also invite you to come in, check out our shop for yourself, bring your child with you, and see how dedicated we are to raising the bar from the stereotypical tattoo and body piercing shop.